 Florence has a number of night clubs/discoteques as well as many local pubs.
 If you’re looking for a fun night out, try any of the following venues:

-From Florence, the 5 best day trips you can take are outlined here in one of our previous blogs.
+From Florence, these are the 5 best Italian day trips you can take.

 Knowing a few phrases and words in the local language is always very important.
 Here are a few to help you get around Florence.